leomerl/vercel-supabase-terraform-demo/README.md

 - **05-shared-env-vars-supa-vercel** - Sharing environment variables between Supabase and Vercel
 - **06-all-together** - Complete integration combining all components
 - **07-terragrunt** - Using Terragrunt for DRY configurations and module management
+- **08-terragrunt-multi-tenant** - Multi-tenant architecture with Terragrunt for managing multiple environments